animist-io/wallowa/README.md

 In this contract, contestants commit stakes to a race and pay an Animist node to authenticate their presence at specified start, finish and through points.
 If implemented in a mobile app the solidity file would serve as a template whose details are filled out, compiled and deployed on a race by race basis.

-(See ProvidedRace.sol for an example of a race where a third party - an app producer/provider - manages transactions on behalf of racers)
+(See /WIP/ProvidedRace.sol for an example of a race where a third party - an app producer/provider - manages transactions on behalf of racers)

 ## Description